ladiesOfCodeParis/iOS_workshop/README.md

 ### Slides
-Under ./prez_web_au_mobile, there's a few slides on what are the differences between web development and native mobile development.
+Under ./prez_web_au_mobile, there are some presentation slides on "differences between web development and native mobile development".